xiyan524/MM-AVS/README.md

 We're sharing them here for developers and researchers to explore, study, and learn from.

+## Preparation
+Given the dataset is quite large, please download the demo firstly to make sure the dataset meets your requirement.

 ## Download
 Download files include cnn.zip, dailymail.zip, train_id.txt and test_id.txt